 There are a number of options for undergraduates to pursue meaningful research opportunities.
 Some students volunteer in the labs of a Georgia Southern Faculty member or they serve as support personnel and are paid as a work study student.
 Others earn academic credit for involvement in an ongoing research project (see below).
-Some students do research because they plan to as a member of the University Honors Program, which requires a Senior Honors project and thesis.
+Some students do research because they plan to as a member of the Honors College, which requires a Senior Honors project and thesis.

 Many undergraduate students want hands on research experience before they commit to entering a graduate degree program.
 This is an excellent idea.

 A good first step for any student interested in undergraduate research is to talk to faculty in the Biology department and tell them about your interest in undergraduate research and career aspirations.
 Then once you find what sounds interesting, volunteer to assist faculty members with a project, or for a few week, or over the summer to see if you would like to pursue work in that area.

 Grant money is available to support research via the College Office of Undergraduate Research (COUR).
 The mission of COUR is to further the undergraduate research experience.
 COUR has an annual research competition and awards research grants to outstanding applicants.
 Currently, grants up to $2500.00 are awarded to cover research expenses and travel to national meetings.
 COUR also sponsors research symposium each year in April where undergraduate researchers from across the college present their research.